fastvideo/gpu-camera-sample/README.md

 From the benchmarks on <strong>NVIDIA GeForce RTX 2080ti</strong> we can see that GPU-based raw image processing is very fast and it could offer very high quality at the same time.
 The total performane could reach <strong>4 GPix/s</strong> for color cameras.
 The performance strongly depends on complexity of that pipeline.
 Multiple GPU solutions could significanly improve the performance.

 Currently the software is working with <a href="https://www.ximea.com" target="_blank">XIMEA</a> cameras.
+Via GenICam the software can work wih XIMEA and Basler cameras.
 Soon we are going to add support for <a href="https://www.jai.com" target="_blank">JAI</a> and <a href="https://www.imperx.com" target="_blank">Imperx</a> cameras.
 You can add support for desired cameras by yourself.
 The software is working with demo version of Fastvideo SDK, that is why you can see a watermark on the screen.
-To get a license for the SDK, please contact <a href="https://www.fastcompression.com/" target="_blank">Fastvideo company</a>.
+To get a Fastvideo SDK license, please contact <a href="https://www.fastcompression.com/" target="_blank">Fastvideo company</a>.

 ## How to build gpu-camera-sample